friendly/Guerry/cran-comments.md

 ## Version 1.8.1 (2023-05-05)

-This is largely a maintenance release to correct a problem with latin1 encoding used in the DESCRIPTION. and in man/Guerry.Rd.
+This is a re-submission of a maintenance release to correct a problem with latin1 encoding used in the DESCRIPTION. and in man/ files.
+All non-ascii characters have now been removed.

 * Fix latin1 encoding issue
 * Add reference to Friendly (2022)